Wall Street slumps, erasing a big rally from a day earlier

 “Investors realized that by the Fed continuing to take a very measured approach, it could actually allow inflation to remain out of control,” Stovall said.

 The latest move by the Fed to raise interest rates by a half-percentage point had been widely expected.
-Markets steadied this week ahead of the policy update, but Wall Street was concerned the Fed might elect to raise rates by three-quarters of a percentage point in the months ahead.
+Markets steadied this week ahead of the policy update, but Wall Street was concerned the Fed might elect to raise rates by three-quarters of a percentage point at its next meeting.
 Powell eased those concerns, saying the central bank is “not actively considering” such an increase.

 The central bank also announced that it will start reducing its huge $9 trillion balance sheet, which consists mainly of Treasury and mortgage bonds, starting June 1.
 Those large holdings are a policy tool the Fed uses to keep long-term interest rates, like those on mortgages, low.